 What is the most popular Korean haircut for men?

 The Two-Block cut is the most popular and iconic Korean haircut for men.
 It features blunt, disconnected sides with a longer, layered top that can be styled in multiple ways.
-It’s widely seen on K-pop idols and K-drama actors.
+It appears on K-pop idols, K-drama leads, and everyday men across Seoul.

 Can non-Asian men get Korean haircuts?

-How do I ask for a Korean haircut at a regular Western barbershop?
+How do I ask for a Korean haircut at a regular barbershop?

-Bring multiple reference photos (front, side, back).
-Use the exact script in this guide.
-Emphasize that you want point-cutting for texture, a blunt disconnect (if Two-Block), and no heavy product buildup.
-Many Western barbers default to fades — clarify if you want a blunt cut instead.
+Bring multiple reference photos — front, side, and back angles.
+Emphasize point-cutting for texture, soft layering, and no heavy product buildup.
+Clarify if you want a blunt cut instead of a fade.

 What face shape works best with Korean hairstyles?

-Oval face shapes work with virtually any Korean style.
-Round faces benefit from height on top (Regent Cut, Garma Perm).
-Square faces need softness around the jaw (Comma Hair, Shadow Perm).
-Heart-shaped faces suit side-swept styles (Two-Block, S-Shaped Fringe).
+Oval faces work with virtually any style.
+Round faces benefit from height on top.
+Square faces need softness around the jaw.
+Heart-shaped faces suit side-swept styles.
+Long faces should avoid extra crown height.

 How long do Korean perms last?

-Most Korean perms last between 2 and 3 months, depending on hair type and aftercare.
+Most Korean perms last 2 to 3 months.
 Following the 48-hour no-wash rule, using sulfate-free shampoo, and air-drying extend the lifespan significantly.

-What’s the difference between a Two-Block and an Undercut?
+What is the difference between a Two-Block and an undercut?

 A Two-Block has blunt-cut sides with no fade.
-An undercut typically includes a fade on the sides.
-The Two-Block creates a sharper, more dramatic contrast line between the top and sides.
-This distinction is the hallmark of authentic Korean barbering.
+An undercut typically includes a fade.
+The Two-Block creates a sharper disconnect line — that blunt contrast is the hallmark of authentic Korean barbering.

 How much maintenance do Korean haircuts need?

-It varies dramatically.
-The Dandy Cut and Buzz Cut need almost zero daily maintenance (⭐).
-The Two-Block and Textured Crop need about 5 minutes (⭐⭐).
-Perm-based styles like the Shadow Perm need 8–10 minutes and product (⭐⭐⭐).
-The Regent Cut needs 12–15 minutes of dedicated styling (⭐⭐⭐⭐).
+The Dandy Cut and Buzz Cut need almost zero daily maintenance (1 star).
+The Two-Block needs about 5 minutes (2 stars).
+Perm-based styles need 8-10 minutes (3 stars).
+The Regent Cut needs 12-15 minutes (4 stars).

 Can I style a Korean haircut with wavy or curly hair?

-Yes, and in many cases, curly hair looks incredible in Korean styles.
-The Wolf Cut, Shaggy Cut, and Messy Cut are especially flattering with natural texture.
+Yes.
+The Wolf Cut, Shaggy Cut, and Scruffy Long Hairstyle are especially flattering with natural texture.
 The key is aggressive point-cutting to remove bulk so the hair flows instead of puffing out.

 What products do I need for Korean hairstyles?

-The essentials are minimal: a matte clay or texture clay for definition, a lightweight pomade for shine and hold, and sea salt spray for texture and volume.
-Avoid heavy gels and wet-look products — Korean styling emphasizes natural movement.
+The essentials: matte clay for definition, lightweight pomade for hold, and sea salt spray for texture.
+Avoid heavy gels — Korean styling emphasizes natural movement, not stiff structure.